 - Lower your leg back down and return to the starting position.

-You can bring your “dead butt” back to life by incorporating healthy habits into your daily routines, and adding dead butt syndrome exercises at the gym, in your office or at home.
+You can bring your “dead butt” back to life by incorporating healthy habits into your daily routines, and adding exercises that help prevent dead butt syndrome into your workout routine at the gym, in your office, or at home.
+If you found this article helpful, subscribe to The DB Method newsletter below.